- Home

 What is an Overdose?

-An overdose is when there is too much of a drug (or drugs) in a person’s body and it affects their body’s ability to maintain basic functions needed for life (such as breathing and heart rate).
+An overdose is when too much of a drug (or drugs) in a person’s body and it affects their body’s ability to maintain basic functions needed for life (such as breathing, heart rate and body temperature regulation).
 In an opioid overdose, what usually happens is that a person’s breathing slows or stops.
 Not everyone who overdoses will die but there can be long-term effects such as brain damage from lack of oxygen.

 Who can Overdose?